 2. Rapp Family Ravine Garden

 This is a historical garden and also the dominant feature on the Oldfields Estate.
 Designed in the 1920’s by Percival Gallagher, the Ravine Garden is one-acre in size.
-It’s located behind the Lily House, the Ravine Garden descends more than 40 feet to reach the edge of the Indianapolis Water Company Central Canal.
+Located behind the Lily House, the Ravine Garden descends more than 40 feet to reach the edge of the Indianapolis Water Company Central Canal.
 The Ravine Gardens were restored in 1998 with funding from generous donors, George and Peggy Rapp and other family members.
 It features three rock-rimmed pools, a cascading stream, and more than 19,000 assorted perennials, bulbs, shrubs, and trees.

 3. The Allee and Border Gardens

 The Allee and border gardens have a combination of small-scale intimacy and panoramic formality to the grounds of the Oldfields estate.
 The Allee is a sweeping lawn which is lined with 58 red oak trees.
 It stretches 775 feet to the front of the Lily House.
 It ends at a circular pool with a fountain.
 The Allee brings the element o stately grandeur to these gardens.
 Plus, on either side of Oldfields Allee are border gardens of sun and shade.
 These gardens offer intimate space within the everchanging view of the flowers.
 Known as the “gardener’s gardens,” they feature an unusual and exciting array of annuals, perennials, bulbs, shrubs, and trees.

 This garden is wheelchair accessible and is for all visitors regardless of physical limitations.
 To create a multisensory experience, the plantings are carefully selected.
 Fragrance in the garden continues from February through November.